Mango, lime, sugar. These ingredients are just destined to be together in a sorbet! A perfect way to cool down on a hot day.

 - Pinch salt

-1 Make simple syrup: Heat the sugar and water in a medium saucepan until the sugar has completely dissolved.
+1 Make simple syrup: Heat the sugar, salt, and water in a medium saucepan until the sugar and salt have completely dissolved.
 Set aside to cool.

-3 Blend mango, simple syrup, lime juice, salt: Put the mango pieces, simple syrup, lime juice, and salt into a blender.
+3 Blend mango, simple syrup, lime juice: Put the mango pieces, simple syrup, and lime juice into a blender.
 Blend until completely smooth.

 4 Chill: Pour into a medium bowl, cover with plastic wrap, and refrigerate until completely chilled.